cemaltuysuz/Movie-Universe/README.md

 ##   Features

-- sorts movies by their IMDb point.
+- Sorts movies by their IMDb point.
-- You can add movies to favorite
+- You can add movies to favorite with Room.
-- Save to local.

 ##   What i did use ?